AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Collision and Claims Services

-Southern Farm Bureau is the only provider on this list to receive a score above a C on CRASH Network’s 2024 Insurer Report Card.
+Southern Farm Bureau is the only provider on this list to receive a score above a C on CRASH Network’s 2025 Insurer Report Card.
 The report surveys body shops to determine how well a company handles claims and customer service.
 In general, insurers getting the highest grades are small, regional companies.
-Southern Farm Bureau missed out on the “Honor Roll” of the top 25 auto insurance companies countrywide, but it earned a B- and ranked 32nd on the list.
+Southern Farm Bureau made the “Honor Roll” of the top 30 auto insurance companies countrywide, earning a B and ranking 23rd on the list.
 CRASH Network named it one of the best providers in the South.
-To compare: Progressive earned a C, State Farm earned a C-, and Allstate and USAA earned a D+.14
+To compare: Progressive earned a C, USAA earned a D+, and Allstate earned a D.12

 Southern Farm Bureau’s DriveDown Deductible Reward Program for Teens